econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 </p>

 - Toggle on the `Ricochet` option.
 - Then toggle on the `Staggered delivery` option if you want each hop to be in a separate block.

-Otherwise all 5 hops will occur in the same block, which may be preferrable to you if time is of the essance.
+Otherwise all 5 hops will occur in the same block, which may be preferable to you if time is of the essence.

 - Then paste or scan the address you would like to spend to.
 - Enter the amount to spend (the amount you want deposited to the final destination).
 - Then press `REVIEW TRANSACTION`.